teachingaway/teachingaway.github.io/pages/trademark-services.md

 | Canada |  N/A  |    |
 | Brazil |  N/A  |    |

-International fees are paid in Swiss Francs, but exchange rate to USD is about 1:1.
+International fees are paid in Swiss Francs, but exchange rate to USD is [about 1:1](https://www.google.com/search?q=usd+to+swiss+franc).

 - - -

 ## Portfolio Management and Brand Monitoring

-We help corporate clients manage their trademark portfolios and renewal deadlines.
-In addition, we offer infringement monitoring services where we track third party use of similar trademarks.
-We bill a reasonable quarterly fee based on the size and complexity of the trademark portfolio.
+We manage trademark portfolios and renewal deadlines for corporate clients.
+In addition, we monitor third-party use of similar trademarks for possible infringement.
+For these services, we bill a reasonable quarterly fee based on the size and complexity of the trademark portfolio.

 The law requires trademark owners to pro-actively police their marks against infringers.
-If the trademark owner allows others to register similar trademarks, the strength of the original will be diminished.
+If trademark owners allow others to register similar trademarks, the strength of the original will be diminished.
 The strength of a trademark considers, among other things, "the owner's policing efforts to ensure that whatever distinctiveness or exclusivity has been achieved is not lost through neglect, inattention, or consent to infringing use." [*DuPont v.
 Yoshida*, 393 F. Supp.
 502 (ED NY 1975)](http://scholar.google.com/scholar_case?case=4138527615016776734)

 - - -